OkYongChoi/prob-and-randprocess/README.md

-# Occupancy problem and the Poisson distribuion
+# Probability, Statistics and Random Process

-Occupancy problem follows the Poisson when the n is large